-DROPPING • If, for whatever reason, you choose to drop or withdraw from this course, it is your responsibility alone to initiate the drop or withdraw, either online or in person, by the appropriate deadline.
-Prior to the drop deadline, if you stop attending class, I am required to drop you from the course so as to ensure an accurate census count (which in turn determines the level of funding provided by the State of California).
-However, after the drop deadline has passed, I will not initiate any withdrawals - even if you stop attending.
-If you fail to withdraw from the course by the withdrawal deadline, you will be assigned a grade corresponding to the total number of points you have accumulated.
-See Section 41 for information on checking out of lab.
+DROPPING • If, for whatever reason, you choose to drop or withdraw from this course, it is your responsibility alone to initiate the drop or withdraw by the appropriate deadline, either online or in person.
+However, prior to the drop deadline, if you stop attending class, I am required to drop you from the course so as to ensure an accurate census count, which in turn determines the level of funding provided by the State of California.
+Additionally, due to federal restrictions related to financial aid, after the drop deadline but before the withdrawal deadline, if you stop attending class I am also required to drop you from the course.
+If you stop attending class for whatever reason, especially before the drop deadline, you must contact me to ensure you are not removed from the course.
+See Section 41 for additional information on checking out of lab.